randomPoison/randomPoison.github.io/_drafts/returning-self.md

 Now let's say that you want want perform and initial method chain, then conditionally apply another chain of operations to the same object.
 This means that we already have a bound, mutable variable that we would like to modify in the same method-chaining style that we use to crate the object.

-In this case, the `chain_ref` version performs reasonably well (though you again need to first bind the variable before performing the inital chain of modifications):
+In this case, the `chain_ref` version performs reasonably well (though you again need to first bind the variable before performing the initial chain of modifications):

 ```rust
 let mut foo = Foo::default();